lgalke/mpd-aae-recommender/README.md

 For the following command line instructions, the current working directory is assumed to be the present git repository.

-1. Setup virtual environment and install all dependencies
+### Step 1: Setup virtual environment and install all dependencies

 ```sh
 bash setup.bash